ontodev/axle/README.md

 There is no step corresponding to `git commit`.

 We recommend running `axle push` after updating a tracked table to keep the XLSX sheets in sync.
-When updating the XLSX spreadsheet, we recommend running `cogs pull` to keep the tables in sync.
+When updating the XLSX spreadsheet, we recommend running `axle pull` to keep the tables in sync.

 ### Logging